Advantages and Disadvantages of Python – Make a Favorable Decision

 Advantages and Disadvantages of Python

 Python is a simple language to read and learn.
-It doesn't have complex syntaxes like other high-level languages such as C or C++.
-Thanks to lesser complexity, Python allows you to think more clearly and focus on logic building rather than the syntax structure.
+It doesn't have complex syntax like other high-level languages such as C or C++.
+Thanks to lesser complexity, the language allows you to focus on logic building rather than the syntax structure.

-Owing to its simplicity, Python makes application maintenance easier and, thus, reduces the costs involved, which is a massive advantage.
+Owing to its simplicity, Python makes application maintenance easier.
+Thus, it reduces the costs involved, which is a massive advantage.

 Python doesn't let a code bug initiate a segmentation fault within the application.
 Due to this, it is considered to be a preferred language.